FeLiNa0/parallelly/README.md

     sleep9 'sleep 0.1' \
     sleep0 'sleep 0.1'
 parallely will run 10 commands in parallel
+STATUS IS 0
+STATUS IS 0
+STATUS IS 0
+STATUS IS 0
+STATUS IS 0
+STATUS IS 0
+STATUS IS 0
+STATUS IS 0
+STATUS IS 0
+STATUS IS 0
-10 commands finished in 0.33458 seconds
+10 commands finished in 0.353964 seconds
 + echo

 $ parallely --sequential sleep1 'sleep 0.1' \